oscarlab/graphene-tests/tensorflow/README.md

-This example demonstrates how to run Tensorflow (v1.9) Lite's label_image example on Graphene.
-Reads an input image `image.bmp` from the current directory and uses Tensorflow lite and the Inception v3 model to label the image.
+This example demonstrates how to run TensorFlow (v1.9) Lite's label_image example on Graphene.
+Reads an input image `image.bmp` from the current directory and uses TensorFlow lite and the Inception v3 model to label the image.

 Known limitations: